Changes to services

 Key service update: Face to face public council organised or led events have been cancelled due to take place in the borough.
 This will remain in effect until further notice.

 Redbridge Central Library will operate at reduced hours.
-Opening hours are Monday-Friday 10am-4pm and Saturdays 10am-2pm.
+Opening hours are Monday-Friday 10am-3pm.

 All other Redbridge libraries will be temporarily closed until further notice.